-SECTION 3 PLAN
+SECTION 3 ACTION PLAN

-The Section 3 provision of the Housing and Urban Development Act of 1968, as amended (12 U.S.C 1701u)(Section 3), requires the City of Jacksonville to insure that employment and other economic opportunities generated by the Department of Housing and Urban Development financial assistance, to the greatest extent feasible, be directed to low-income residents, particularly recipients of government housing assistance.
-Provisions also apply to contracting opportunities for business concerns that provide economic opportunities to low-and very low-income persons.
+The Section 3 provision of the Housing and Urban Development Act of 1968, as amended (12 U.S.C 1701u) (Section 3) requires the City of Jacksonville to ensure that employment and other economic opportunities generated by the Department of Housing and Urban Development (HUD) financial assistance, to the greatest extent feasible, be directed to low and very low-income residents, particularly recipients of government housing assistance.
+These provisions also require that contracting opportunities, to the greatest extent feasible, be directed to business concerns that provide economic opportunities to low- and very low income persons.